 \section{SGM correction in a metallic armchair graphene nanoribbon}

 We first tackle the geometry of a nanoribbon, which is particularly simple since the perfect transmission of the propagating modes results in a vanishing first-order conductance correction, i.e., $\delta G^{(1)}=0$ according to Eq.~\eqref{eq:foc}.
 Therefore, the second-order term $\delta G^{(2)}$, given by Eq.~\eqref{eq:socpt}, is the leading-order correction for a noninvasive probe.
-Moreover, in the case of armchair GNRs, the tip potential matrix elements can be calculated under some approximations (see Appendix \ref{sec:appendixC}).
-For the case of $d \ll W$ and distances between the tip to the boundaries larger than $d$, the matrix element \eqref{eq:meotp4} is independent on the tip position, resulting in
+Moreover, in the case of armchair GNRs, the tip-potential matrix elements can be calculated under some approximations (see Appendix \ref{sec:appendixC}).
+For the case of $d \ll W$ and distances from the tip to the boundaries larger than $d$, the matrix element \eqref{eq:meotp4} is independent of the tip position, resulting in

 where the sum is over the propagating modes $a$, and $K_0$ stands for the zeroth-order modified Bessel function of the second kind.

 In Fig.~\ref{fig:SGMfV}(a), we present the numerically obtained SGM correction as a function of the tip strength $u_{\rm T}$ (scaled by the hopping constant $\mathtt{t}$) when the tip of fixed size $d = 20\, a_0$ is placed on the axis of the strip (at $x=W/2$ with the coordinate system of Fig.~\ref{fig:lattice}) for three cases where the unperturbed conductance is in the first (blue solid line), second (red solid line), and third (purple solid line) plateau (points $P_1$, $P_2$, and $P_3$ of Fig.~\ref{fig:TvsE}, respectively).